devbasecom/celestia-cn/README.md

 The dev server should be running at http://localhost:5173.
 Visit the URL in your browser to see your new site in action!

 For more detail: [VitePress Docs](https://vitepress.dev/guide/getting-started)

+# About this Repo
+Created by DevBase and [OpenBuild](https://openbuild.xyz), Use [MIT license](https://github.com/devbasecom/celestia-cn/blob/main/LICENSE).